anlsys/drava/README.md

-# drava
+# Drava
-End-to-end functional simulation for BIA systems and simulations
+Runtime and end-to-end simulation for BIA systems and simulations

 ## Installation